Skip to content

 Amazon Elastic Container Service (Amazon ECS) is a highly scalable and fast container management service that can easily run, stop, and manage containers on clusters.
 These containers can run on their own EC2 servers or on serverless infrastructure managed by AWS Fargate.

 For tasks using the Fargate launch type, it is necessary to start the awslogs log driver.
-Logs output by applications running in containers via STDOUT and STDERR I/O streams are sent to the log group in CloudWatch Logs, which are then collected by Func.
-Func sends these logs through DataKit deployed on EC2 to Guance.
+The logs output by applications running in the container via STDOUT and STDERR I/O streams will be sent to the log group in CloudWatch Logs, then these logs are collected through Func.
+Func then writes the logs into Guance via DataKit deployed on EC2.

-This document focuses on collecting logs from containers managed by AWS Fargate.
+This article focuses on collecting logs from containers managed by AWS Fargate.

 image